Vincent Heddesheimer

 Working Papers

-3. The Energy Transition and Political Polarization Along Occupational Lines (with Hanno Hilbig and Erik Voeten).
+3. The Green Transition and Political Polarization Along Occupational Lines (with Hanno Hilbig and Erik Voeten).
 [Abstract]